blynkkk/blueprints/ESP32 CAM/README.md

 This bluepint is used to show the video stream in the Video Streaming Widget in the mobile Blynk IoT app.

-## Components
+## 1.Components

-1. ESP32 CAM
+1. ESP32 CAM.
-2. USB cable (USB->micro USB)
+2. USB cable (USB->micro USB).
-3. Programmer hardware (USB COM UART TTL CH340G, USB–UART FT232RL or other)
+3. Programmer hardware (USB COM UART TTL CH340G, USB–UART FT232RL or other).
+4. Cables for connecting ESP32CAM with programmer (If you do not use ESP32-CAM-MB).

 USB–UART FT232RL